All members of the team have current, enhanced DBS Checks in place which are registered with the schools they work in.

 Patsy Alphonse-Peer’s role is to work in partnership with schools and other agencies to provide a supportive, non-judgemental advice service which meets the needs of families within our locality.

-Previously Patsy has worked in a Children’s Centre, supporting the needs of families with pre-school children and the Lighthouse Child Development Centre working with families whose children had been diagnosed with ADHD, Autism, Aspergers, Dyspraxia, Down syndrome, Cerebral Palsy and other conditions needing extra support.
+Patsy has also worked in a Children’s Centre, supporting the needs of families with pre-school children and the Lighthouse Child Development Centre working with families whose children had been diagnosed with ADHD, Autism, Aspergers, Dyspraxia, Down syndrome, Cerebral Palsy and other conditions needing extra support.
 This has helped Patsy in her current role as more and more children have conditions needing extra support at home and school and through the referral process.

 Patsy has qualifications in Child Care, Learning and Development, Health and Social Care and Psychology and is a trained facilitator of the Freedom Programme.
-This is a programme which helps women who have or who are still going through domestic abuse to build self confidence and recognise the signs of an abuser.
+This is a programme which helps women who have or who are still going through domestic abuse to build self-confidence and recognise the signs of an abuser.
 She is also Makaton trained.

 Sarah Bell is a qualified teacher, working for 25 years in mainstream school settings, including class teaching across all primary phases, Special Educational Needs Co-ordinator, Inclusion Leader and Assistant Head.
 Most recently, she has worked for the Local Authority as a specialist teacher for children with autism and social communication differences.
 She supported schools with advice, consultancy and training to meet the needs of the autistic children and young people attending.